-4.1 Verification of identity and address
+1. Verification of identity, address and qualifications

-All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the list of valid identity documents at Appendix 1 (these requirements comply with DBS identity checking guidelines):
+All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the list of valid identity documents in Appendix 1 (these requirements comply with DBS identity checking guidelines):

-- one document from Group 1; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must verify the applicant's current address; and - Original documents confirming any educational and professional qualifications referred to in their application form.
+- one document from Group 1; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must verify the applicant's current address; and - original documents confirming any educational and professional qualifications referred to in their application form.

-Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change.
+Where an applicant claims to have changed his/her name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change.

-The School asks for the date of birth of all applicants (and proof of this) in accordance with KCSIE.
-Proof of date of birth is necessary so that the School may verify the identity of, and check for any unexplained discrepancies in the employment and education history of all applicants.
-The School does not discriminate on the grounds of age.
+The school asks for the date of birth of all applicants to assist with the vetting of applicants.
+Proof of date of birth is necessary so that the school may verify the identity of, and check for any unexplained discrepancies in the employment and education history of all applicants.
+The school does not discriminate on the grounds of age.

-4.2 References
+2. References

-References will generally be taken up on short listed candidates prior to interview.
+References will normally be taken up on short listed applicants prior to interview.
 Please note that no questions will be asked about health or medical fitness prior to any offer of employment being made.

-All offers of employment will be subject to the receipt of a minimum of two references which are considered satisfactory by the School.
+All offers of employment will be subject to the receipt of a minimum of two references which are considered satisfactory by the school.
 One of the references must be from the applicant's current or most recent employer.
 If the current/most recent employment does/did not involve work with children, then the second reference should be from the employer with whom the applicant most recently worked with children.
 Neither referee should be a relative or someone known to the applicant solely as a friend.

 All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they have any reason to believe that the applicant is unsuitable to work with children.
-Referees will also be asked to confirm that the applicant has not been radicalised so that they do not support terrorism or any form of "extremism" (see the definition of "extremism" at section 8 below).
+Referees will also be asked to confirm that the applicant has not be radicalised so that they do not support terrorism or any form of "extremism" (see the definition of "extremism" in the Visiting Speakers and Prevent Duty section below).
 All referees will be sent a copy of the job description and person specification for the role for which the applicant has applied.
 If the referee is a current or previous employer, they will also be asked to confirm the following:

-- the applicant's dates of employment, salary, job title/duties, reason for leaving, performance, sickness\ and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired), except where the issues were deemed to have resulted from allegations which were found to be false, unsubstantiated or malicious; - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, except where the allegation or concerns were found to be false, unsubstantiated or malicious; - Whether the applicant could be considered to be involved in "extremism" (see the definition of "extremism" at section 8 below).
+- the applicant's dates of employment, salary, job title/duties, reason for leaving, performance, sickness and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired), except where the issues were deemed to have resulted from allegations which were found to be false, unsubstantiated, or malicious; - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, except where the allegation or concerns were found to be false, unsubstantiated, or malicious; - whether the applicant could be considered to be involved in "extremism" (see the definition of "extremism" in the Visiting Speakers and Prevent Duty section below).

-(\questions about health or sickness records will only be included in reference requests sent out after the offer of employment has been made.)
+( questions about health or sickness records will only be included in reference request sent out after the offer of employment has been made.)